barryhalper/My-Portfolio-Ruby/README.md

 # My-Portfolio-Ruby
-Repository for My Portfolio website using Ruby on Rails
+Repository for My Portfolio website using Ruby on Rails [NET Project](https://github.com/barryhalper/My-Portfolio)

 ## Description
 The project was created to show case my development as I attempt to recreate my existing portfolio written in ASP.NET MVC to a ruby on rails project